-Whether you're a Brightlighter or a Fogeater, you'll be delighted to discover the delicious “chigrel” at eating places throughout this tiny town.
-Step into Table 128 at the Boonville Hotel where executive chef Johnny Schmitt dreams up mouthwatering prix fixe menus served Thursday through Monday (winter months).
+Whether you’re a Brightlighter or a Fogeater, you’ll be delighted to discover the delicious “chigrel” at eating places throughout this tiny town.
+Step into Table 128 at the Boonville Hotel where executive chef Perry Hoffman dreams up mouthwatering prix fixe menus served Thursday through Monday (winter months).
 As the weather warms, watch for the weekly paella feast and pop-up suppers both held on the patio.

 Across the street, a favorite with locals is Lauren’s where dinner is served Tuesday through Saturday with a “pop-up” dinner on Sundays.
 Browse the artwork that lines the walls while waiting for your meal.
 If you happen in on a Thursday evening, be prepared to participate in Quiz Night, along the style of British pubs’ quiz rounds.

-Just opened is Lizbby's serving great authentic Mexican food in the style of the now-closed Libby's in Philo.
-The owners, Alejandro and Maricela, are thrilled to carry on the recipes that made Libby's such a legend.
+Lizbby’s serves great authentic Mexican food in the style of the now-closed Libby’s in Philo.
+The owners, Alejandro and Maricela, are thrilled to carry on the recipes that made Libby’s such a legend.
 Take out or eat in…!

 Relax over a cup of coffee at the Mosswood Market.
 Open every day of the week with indoor and outdoor seating, this café serves breakfast, panini, wraps, and salads, and their famous empanadas!
 While waiting for your food, slip into the Farmhouse Mercantile next door where you can pick up handy kitchen items, locally made clothing, and a wonderful assortment of items you didn’t know you needed!

 Sweet tooth?
 That can be satisfied at Paysanne, a brightly colored ice cream and other sweet treat store in the heart of Boonville.
 Sit outside with a cone or a cup and watch the world walk by!